 However, for both local governments the fiscal good fortune did not last.
-Cigarette tax revenues fell in the years following the tax increase.
-Tax revenues in Poquoson City fell by 19 percent and 13 percent in the two fiscal years following the rate hike.
-Franklin City saw revenues drop a more modest 4 percent in the year following rate hike.
+Cigarette tax revenues usually fell in the years following the tax increase.
+Tax revenues in Poquoson City fell by 19 percent, 13 percent and 1 percent in the three fiscal years following the rate hike.
+Franklin City saw revenues drop by a more modest 4 percent in the year following rate hike, recover by 9 percent in the second year, only to fall by 6 percent in the third year.